natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym.rst

 ``()``
 ~~~~~~

-Brackets are used to group expressions.
+Parentheses are used to group expressions.
 As in mathematical expressions,
-brackets can be used to indicate which elements the operation is applied to.
+parentheses can be used to indicate which elements the operation is applied to.

 For example, expression ``[0-9]([a-f]|[0-9])[0-9]`` describes three characters: digit, then a letter or digit and digit: